twbs/bootstrap/README.md

 ## Using Bootstrap elsewhere

-Beyond getting started with the Bootstrap core, there are plenty of ways to use Bootstrap in other tools and services:
+Beyond getting started with the Bootstrap core, there are ways to use Bootstrap in other tools and services:

 * [Roots WordPress theme](https://github.com/retlehs/roots) - A WordPress starter theme based on HTML5 Boilerplate & Bootstrap from Twitter.